By Peer Water Exchange Posted on Tue 15 Mar 2016, over 6 years ago

 Look forward to working with AKAN on these issues.

-By Project Well Posted on Sat 19 Mar 2016, almost 6 years ago
+By Project Well Posted on Sat 19 Mar 2016, over 6 years ago

 Thanks for the response.
 It has taken 20 years for this Arsenic Network to be developed that was mentioned in my first article in 1999.
 We had started something like this on geocities to avoid overlapping of arsenic mitigation in the same area in West Bengal.
 However, with no monitoring the projects that were/are implemented, solving the issue in a sustainable manner is difficult.
 We have been working in the villages since 2001 (refer to the article on Bi-tech wells) we are still facing challenges almost every month.
 Currently we are trying to develop an iron and/or organic odour removal filter for those wells the water of which are used for other purposes.
 There are filters available in the market but we are keen on developing something that is affordable and easy to maintain.
 I must say without the monthly internal monitoring and plan to upload reports quarterly on PWX the bi-tech wells like many other mitigation projects would have been a history.
 IT IS INDEED EXTREMELY IMPORTANT TO INCLUDE MONITORING AND MAINTENANCE IN ANY PROJECT IMPLEMENTED UNTIL THE SUSTAINABLE STAGE IS REACHED.
 My advice would be to have all the implementers those who are on Arsenic Network to use PWX to monitor their projects.
 And it is advisable to have the discussions on PWX and AKAN to be interconnected so that we are not flooded with emails.
 Rajesh?